paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 (6) The provision of developmentally appropriate early childhood education programs, not otherwise provided through Federal, State, or local funding, for preschool-aged homeless children.

-(7) The provision of services and assistance to attract, engage, and retain homeless children and youths, and unaccompanied youths, in public school programs and services provided to nonhomeless children and youths.
+(7) The provision of services and assistance to attract, engage, and retain homeless children and youths, particularly homeless children and youths who are not enrolled in school, in public school programs and services provided to nonhomeless children and youths.

 (8) The provision for homeless children and youths of before- and after-school, mentoring, and summer programs in which a teacher or other qualified individual provides tutoring, homework assistance, and supervision of educational activities.

-(9) If necessary, the payment of fees and other costs associated with tracking, obtaining, and transferring records necessary to enroll homeless children and youths in school, including birth certificates, immunization or medical records, academic records, guardianship records, and evaluations for special programs or services.
+(9) If necessary, the payment of fees and other costs associated with tracking, obtaining, and transferring records necessary to enroll homeless children and youths in school, including birth certificates, immunization or other required health records, academic records, guardianship records, and evaluations for special programs or services.

-(10) The provision of education and training to the parents of homeless children and youths about the rights of, and resources available to, such children and youths.
+(10) The provision of education and training to the parents and guardians of homeless children and youths about the rights of, and resources available to, such children and youths, and other activities designed to increase the meaningful involvement of parents and guardians of homeless children or youths in the education of such children or youths.

 (11) The development of coordination between schools and agencies providing services to homeless children and youths, as described in [section 11432(g)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11432/g/5&num=0&edition=prelim).

-(12) The provision of pupil services (including violence prevention counseling) and referrals for such services.
+(12) The provision of specialized instructional support services (including violence prevention counseling) and referrals for such services.

-(13) Activities to address the particular needs of homeless children and youths that may arise from domestic violence.
+(13) Activities to address the particular needs of homeless children and youths that may arise from domestic violence and parental mental health or substance abuse problems.

-(14) The adaptation of space and purchase of supplies for any nonschool facilities made available under subsection (a)(2) of this section to provide services under this subsection.
+(14) The adaptation of space and purchase of supplies for any nonschool facilities made available under subsection (a)(2) to provide services under this subsection.

 (15) The provision of school supplies, including those supplies to be distributed at shelters or temporary housing facilities, or other appropriate locations.

-(16) The provision of other extraordinary or emergency assistance needed to enable homeless children and youths to attend school.
+(16) The provision of other extraordinary or emergency assistance needed to enable homeless children and youths to attend school and participate fully in school activities.

 ### Statutory Notes